The annual Hot Summer Nights Concert Series is a series of free concerts performed in the college’s outdoor-indoor amphitheater.

 Known for providing high-quality professional performers each week, the concert series features a range of musical styles and acts, from solo acts to small groups to bands.
 Each entertaining evening of music is designed for family fun and for people of all ages.
 Concert-goers are encouraged to bring lawn chairs, blankets, or seat cushions to sit on.

-The Cloquet Community Band will also perform one concert this summer at 7:00 p.m. on Monday, July 10
+The Cloquet Community Band will also perform one concert this summer at 7:00 p.m. on a Monday to be determined.

 Cloquet-area neighbors and friends play classic Sousa marches, Broadway show tunes, and familiar concert band music.